matheus-pereira/elric/website/versioned_docs/version-25.x/CLI.md

 ### `--testNamePattern=<regex>`

 Alias: `-t`.
 Run only tests with a name that matches the regex.
-For example, suppose you want to run only tests related to authorization which will have names like `"GET /api/posts with auth"`, then you can use `jest -t=auth`.
+For example, suppose you want to run only tests related to authorization which will have names like `"GET /api/posts with auth"`, then you can use `elric -t=auth`.

 _Note: The regex is matched against the full name, which is a combination of the test name and all its surrounding describe blocks._